ovh/docs/pages/web_cloud/domains/dns_zone_general_information/guide.en-au.md

 ---
-title: "What is a DNS zone?"
+title: "Everything you need to know about DNS zone"
 excerpt: "Find out what a DNS zone does and what records it contains for a domain name"
 updated: 2024-06-17
 ---